Registering food businesses

 Applications to extend the verification timeframe

-A new template FCP or national programme business must be verified within 6 weeks.
-(This was extended from 4 weeks in July 2017).
+A template FCP or national programme business must be verified within 6 weeks.
 You can extend the verification by a further 6 weeks if:

 - you've received a written application (email is fine) from the business 2 weeks before the due date for verification